Lethal Weapon 3: Plot

-Cole finds that Darryl's gun, the armor-piercing bullets, and the arms they recovered were originally in police custody, meant to be destroyed, and were stolen by Travis; they revoke his credentials from the system.
+Cole discovers that Darryl's gun, the armor-piercing bullets, and the arms they recovered were originally in police custody, meant to be destroyed, and Travis stole them; they revoke his credentials from the system.
 They further tie the guns to Tyrone and interrogate him.
-Tyrone directs them to an auto garage where many of his henchmen work from.
-Riggs, Murtaugh, and Cole are able to arrest several of the men.
+He directs them to an auto garage from where many of Travis' henchmen work.
+Riggs, Murtaugh, and Cole manage to arrest several of the men.

 Meanwhile, Travis has one of his men hack into the computer system to find another arms storage area.
-He then forces Captain Murphy under gunpoint to take him to this new facility so he can steal the guns using Murphy's credentials.
-Cole finds the evidence of hacking and Murphy's absence, and the three, along with a rookie cop, Edwards, who looks up to Riggs and Murtaugh, intercept Travis.
-They are able to rescue Murphy and stop Travis and his men before he can take the weapons, but Edwards is killed during their pursuit.
+To steal the guns using Captain Murphy's credentials, he forces him at gunpoint to take him to this new facility.
+Cole finds the evidence of hacking and Murphy's absence, and the three, along with rookie cop Edwards intercept Travis.
+They manage to rescue Murphy and stop Travis and his men before he can take the weapons, but Edwards is killed with armor-piercing bullets during their pursuit.

 Getz provides information on a housing development owned by Travis's shell company.
-Riggs, Murtaugh, and Cole infiltrate the site at night and enter a large-scale gunfight.
+Riggs, Murtaugh, and Cole infiltrate the site at night and enter a gunfight.
 Riggs sets the construction site on fire and most of Travis' men are killed, while Travis wounds Cole.
-When Travis uses a bulldozer to chase down Riggs, using its blade as a bullet shield, Murtaugh tosses Daryl's gun, now loaded with the armor-piercing bullets, to Riggs, who then shoots and kills Travis through the blade.
-After finding out Cole wore two layers of kevlar vests, Riggs admits his love for her as she is taken away in a chopper.
+When Travis uses a bulldozer to chase down Riggs, using its blade as a bullet shield, Murtaugh tosses Daryl's gun, now loaded with the armor-piercing bullets, to Riggs, who shoots and kills Travis through the blade.
+After learning that Cole wore two layers of kevlar vests, Riggs admits his love for her as she is taken away in a chopper.

-The next day, Murtaugh's family is celebrating his retirement, when Murtaugh reveals to Getz that he has decided to not sell the house and stay with the force, preserving his partnership with Riggs.
-As the film ends, Riggs announces his relationship with Cole to Murtaugh.
+The next day, Murtaugh's family is celebrating his retirement, when Murtaugh reveals to his family and Getz that he has decided to not sell the house and stay with the force, preserving his partnership with Riggs.

 Cast

+In addition, Delores Hall appears as Delores, the armoured car driver.
+Other series regulars, who appear in minor roles in all four films of the franchise, include: Damon Hines and Ebonie Smith as Murtaugh children Nick and Carrie, respectively; and Mary Ellen Trainor as psychologist Stephanie Woods.